American citizens continue to be targeted by criminal and terrorist groups worldwide.

-While attention rightly focuses on the return of the hostage, their families are victims too throughout the kidnapping.
+While attention rightly focuses on the return of the hostage or wrongful detainee, the families are victims throughout the kidnapping as well.

 They are often helpless to do anything to bring about their release when demands are political or financially outside their means.

-They struggle to get access to information about the case as information might be classified or come through a third party and not directly to the family.
+They struggle to get access to information about the case as information might be classified or come through a third party rather than be delivered directly to the family.

-They face practical challenges, such as changed financial circumstances if the hostage’s salary is not paid or there are expenses related to the hostage taking.
+They face practical challenges, such as changed financial circumstances if the captive’s salary is not paid or there are expenses related to the hostage taking or wrongful detention.

-They have difficulty accessing bank accounts or insurance policies in the hostage's name.
+They have difficulty accessing bank accounts or insurance policies in the captive's name.

-They struggle to manage the hostage’s personal property, finances and other accounts while they are being held.
+They struggle to manage the captive’s personal property, finances and other accounts while they are being held.

 Most families are advised to keep events secret from even close family and friends, which places a tremendous burden on them.

-They suffer the myriad effects of prolonged trauma and acute anxiety.
+They suffer the myriad of effects of prolonged trauma and anxiety.

-Returning home and being free from a hostage situation is wonderful.
-The family and the returning hostage are understandably ecstatic to be reunited.
+Returning home and being free from a captivity situation is wonderful.
+The family and the returning captive are understandably ecstatic to be reunited.

-With all the joy that comes with returning home, comes the start of a new period of challenge and change for both the hostage and their family.
+With all the joy that comes with returning home, comes the start of a new period of challenge and change for both the former hostage or wrongful detainee and their family.

-The hostage is likely to suffer physically as a result of their captivity.
+The former captive is likely to suffer physically as a result of their captivity.